thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-telegram-bot.md

  - ThingsBoard is up and running
  - Telegram Bot is created

-## How to get necessary Chat_ID
+### Getting the Chat ID

-At the next step, we need to retrieve a chat_id.
-The chat_id is necessary to send messages via the HTTP API.
+At the next step, we need to retrieve a Chat ID.
+The Chat ID is necessary to send messages via the HTTP API.

-There are several ways to get the chat_id:
+There are several ways to get the Chat ID:

  - First of all, you need send some message to your Bot: